 My panel’s gap is just under 1″ tall, so I decided to use 1/2″ PVC for the crossbar and 3/4″ PVC for the legs, base, and joints.
 I also used 3/4″ self-drilling screws.

 Tip: PVC sizes refer to the diameter of the pipe’s hole.
 The pipe itself is a bit thicker.
 For instance, my 1/2″ PVC pipe is about 13/16″ in diameter.

 Once we know these measurements, we can find the length of all the individual pieces of PVC.

-Decide whether you want to mount your solar panel horizontally or vertically.
+Decide whether you want your solar panel to stand horizontally or vertically.

 I decided to mount mine horizontally because my panel’s junction box and cables would get in the way of the stand if mounted vertically.

 Find the crossbar length by measuring the distance between the inside of the frame from one side to the other.

 Mine ended up being 35″.
 You’ll likely get a different number if you have a different panel or choose to mount yours vertically.